 We also gave the room a much needed lick of paint (well I didn’t, a decorator did, but you get my drift) and hey presto!
 We actually decided to use the same colour (Rock Salt by Dulux) in our ensuite upstairs because it’s a great easy-on-the-eye alternative to brilliant white.

 You might have noticed that I’ve shifted this post to the last day of the month because it just felt too early to post a round-up on Friday 22nd.
 I’ll probably continue with this going forward.
-If you want to check out some of the other bloggers who regularly share their Little Loves then head over to Mummy Hearts You.
+If you want to check out some of the other bloggers who regularly share their Little Loves then head over to Sincerely, Anna.

 What did you love about February?